Is There A Difference Between Being A Dad Vs. Father?

 A man should not have to be asked to be present in his children's lives.
 School plays, soccer games, and difficult homework should include the presence of both parents.
 While it is understandable that a dad may not be at every event, it should still be prioritized whenever possible.

-Fathers, in the modern sense, are those that fail to see the importance of being active in their children’s lives.
+Fathers, in the modern sense, are those who fail to see the importance of being active in their children’s lives.
 They might not see how important it is to be in the stands at a sporting event or make an effort to spend time with their children.
 They have to be told to do these things.

-Graduations, baptisms, championship games are treated as just another day of the week for fathers.
+Graduations, baptisms, and championship games are treated as just another day of the week for fathers.
 They fail to see the importance of the event – or perhaps they fail to see the importance of their child.

 Although a father can learn from a dad in all aspects of parenting, this is a good place to start.
 Fathers must attempt to be there for the big moments to take a step towards being a dad.